 5. Make Educated Guesses

-When we are trying to find information about our ancestors we should try to put ourselves in their shoes.
-By doing so we will have a much better chance of finding anything.
+When you are trying to find information about your ancestors you should try to put ourselves in their shoes.
+By doing so you will have a much better chance of finding anything.

 What do I mean by this you’re asking?